+Non-executive member of the Board since May 2009, a member of the Investment Committee, Product Steering Committee and chairs the Audit, Risk & Compliance Committee.
 Cost and Management Accountant.
-Non-executive member of the Board since May 2009, a member of the Investment and Product Steering Committees and chairs the Audit, Risk & Compliance Committee.
-Finance Director and Company Secretary of Lyons Seafoods Ltd. since 1998, where he also has responsibility for the IT systems of the company.
-David worked in the brewing industry for Grand Metropolitan (now Diageo) 1979-1989, before spending 10 years in the branded and wholesale drinks industry at Mathew Clark, 1989-1998 where he also became Finance Director.
+Finance Director and Company Secretary of Lyons Seafoods Ltd 1998-2022, where he also had responsibility for the IT systems of the company.
+David worked in the brewing industry for Grand Metropolitan (now Diageo) 1979-1989, before spending 10 years in the Branded and Wholesale drinks Industry at Matthew Clark, 1989-1998 where he also became Finance Director.